wazuh/wazuh-documentation/source/user-manual/overview.rst

 - **Syscheck**: runs periodically to check if any configured file (or registry entry on Windows) has changed.

-+ **OpenSCAP**: desing to check weak and vulnerable applicactions and configurations.
++ **OpenSCAP**: desing to check weak and vulnerable applications and configurations.